JuanitoSebastian/HKI-Bike-Buddy/README.md

 3. An Apple ID

 ### Installation & running the app
-If you do not have SwiftLint installed [remove Swiftlint from the build phases of the *HKIBikeBuddy* target](https://raw.githubusercontent.com/JuanitoSebastian/HKI-Bike-Buddy/main/Documentation/graphics/SwiftlintBuildPhase.png).
 1. Download the latest [release](https://github.com/JuanitoSebastian/HKI-Bike-Buddy/releases) or clone the repository:
 ```
 git clone https://github.com/JuanitoSebastian/HKI-Bike-Buddy.git